 32. Overview of the Legal Department and Review of Civil Litigation and Real Property Matters as of July 1, 2018 from the City Solicitor.
-Action: This consent report was approved.

 33. Quarterly report from the Police and Fire Chiefs on drug overdoses and other statistics.

 34. Report from the Fire Chief on Mutual Aid for Emergency Medical Services.